alisatl/alisatl.github.io/curriculum.md

 **École Polytechnique@Coursera** [How to Write and Publish a Scientific Paper (Project-Centered Course)](https://www.classcentral.com/course/how-to-write-a-scientific-paper-5816)

 **Tsinghua University@EdX** [Writing, Presenting and Submitting Scientific Papers in English](https://www.edx.org/course/writing-presenting-and-submitting-scientific-paper)

+## Other Useful Subjects

+The following subject vary from  those that are more fundamental and typically taught in the Bachelor Degree program but are useful to refresh/revisit to more in-depth gaduate degree courses that may be useful for applied NLP only to certain extent and in the volume of selected chapters.

+* Linear Algebra
+* Partial Differential Equations
+* Measure-Theoretic Probability
+* Convex Optimization
+* Statistical Inference --_basically, similar to some fundamental readings on ML theory suggetsed above_
+* Discrete Mathematics
+* Scientific Computing/Numerical Analysis
+* Data Structures and Algorithms
+* Software Design Paradigms in Python and C++
+* Stochastic Calculus
+* Stochastic Optimization
+* Managing/Analyzing Large Data Sets
+* Parallel/Distributed Computing
+* Deep Learning (start with [Intro to Deep Learning](http://deeplearning.cs.cmu.edu/S21/index.html) by Bhiksha Raj and then decide where to advance)
+* Reinforcement Learning
+* One domain/practical project course focused on modeling/algorithms
+* One domain/practical project course focused on big data (Stanford's [CS246: Mining Massive Data Sets](https://web.stanford.edu/class/cs246/), videos available [here](https://www.youtube.com/watch?v=xoA5v9AO7S0&list=PLLssT5z_DsK9JDLcT8T62VtzwyW9LNepV))

 ### Contact